tnordquist/my-fun-run-client/docs/index.md

 * New Runners

-    > As someone who is new to running I am looking for help staying motivated!
+    > I am new to running, and I am looking for help staying motivated, so I can reach my goals!

 * Bored Runners
     > I run regularly along my same route and would like something new and exciting without having